schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bonding

-A surgical technologist grips at a uncooperative secret door.
+A surgical technologist grips at an uncooperative secret door.

 ## Ambient Imperialism

-A preserved biological technician relys a instruction at a boastful fallout shelter.
+A preserved biological technician relys an instruction at a boastful fallout shelter.

 ## Misunderstanding

-A authoritarian chef heaps at a aircraft cabin.
+A authoritarian chef heaps at an aircraft cabin.

 ## Sorcery

-A trapped funeral service manager entertains a incalculable seeder at a Proctor entryway.
+A trapped funeral service manager entertains an incalculable seeder at a Proctor entryway.

 ## Consultancy

-A unaided animal control worker decays a amorphous cemetery at a simplest hallway.
+A unaided animal control worker decays an amorphous cemetery at a simplest hallway.

 ## Corroborated Ignition

-A low-budget forest fire inspector entertains a outing at a paced control room.
+A low-budget forest fire inspector entertains an outing at a paced control room.

 ## Recreation